BiolApps/VaccineDesigner/README.md

 # 2. Run and configure the installed Software.
 After downloading the software, you need to ensure that this files can be executed and run correctly through Command Prompt.

+# 3. Make a Local_software folder in the VaccineDesigner folder

 # 3. Install Python packages.
 The third step is to install the required packages for the Vaccine Designer scripts with the command: